 According to the 1991 Prisons Act, a prison officer may use force on a prisoner when such a prisoner is escaping or attempting to escape.S.
 8(1)(a), 1991 Prisons Act.The officer may continue to use the weapons as long as an escape attempt continues,S. 8(1)(b), 1991 Prisons Act.or where an inmate is violent towards any prison officer or other person.S.
 8(1)(c), 1991 Prisons Act.

-A prison officer may not use of weapons on prisoners unless he has reasonable grounds to believe that he cannot otherwise prevent the escape of the prisoner or unless he has given a warning to the prisoner that he is about to use the weapons against him.S.
+A prison officer may not use a weapon against a prisoner unless he has reasonable grounds to believe that he cannot otherwise prevent the escape of the prisoner or unless he has given a warning to the prisoner that he is about to use the weapons against him.S.
 8(2), 1991 Prisons Act.He must also have reasonable grounds to believe that the prison officer or other person is in mortal danger or that other grievous bodily harm is likely to be caused to the prison officer or other person.S.
 8(3), 1991 Prisons Act.The use of weapons shall be, as far as possible, to overpower and not to kill.S.
 8(5), 1991 Prisons Act.